siddarthiyer/Projects/Rubik's Cube Simulator (FPGA)/README.md

 # Rubik's Cube Simulator using FPGA

 In this project, we have designed and implemented a 3x3 Rubik's Cube Simulator using the FPGA and its associated NIOS-II microcontroller as a System-on-chip.
 It uses a keyboard peripheral to act as input to the Rubik’s cube to rotate the entire cube and perform rotations on specific rows/columns of the tiles on the Cube.
-Using keyboard clicks, the Rubik's cube replicates various moves such as U, F, D, and R. The arrow keys are used to change the orientation of the cube / rotate the whole cube in the X, Y, Z dimensions, to view a new face of the cube.
-We employ the use of a VGA to display this Rubik's cube and its simulation in multiple forms.
 The VGA monitor displays a 3d perspective of the cube, as well as all six faces.
 Other features include undo and reset.
 <hr>
 Render: <br />